 This is a three-part story which began at dawn, with me traveling all the way from Nara to Wakayama.
-In Wakayama, Sandanbaki Cliffs wes the first place I dropped at and then went to Shirahama beach.
+In Wakayama, Sandanbaki Cliffs wes the first place I visited.
+After spending a couple of hours at the cliffs I walked down to the lovely Shirahama beach.

 The bright morning had grown into a lovely afternoon.
 I was in the mood for a long walk, so I left the white sands of Shirahama Beach and started my walk towards Engetsu Island.

 Engetsu Island is a small white sandstone island just off Shirahama’s coast in Wakayama Prefecture.
 From the beach, it took me about 30 minutes on foot to reach the Engetsu viewpoint.
-Buses are available but they run at long intervals.
+Buses are available, but they run at long intervals, so you have to time yourself perfectly or you will end up losing a lot of time waiting.

 The rock island’s formal name is Takashima, but it is widely known as Engetsuto, which is literally translated to “round moon island”.
 This is due to the round-shaped arch in the center of the island.
 Along the coast there are several points where stairs lead down into the rock formations.
 It was still early so I walked past the sunset viewpoint towards the end of the coastline.